gsagenjr/ga.me/README.md

 This project shows one way to handle protractor testing, using the website ga.me as an example.

+Please ensure you have Node ^5.x, and Python ^2.7.x

+To run the tests, please run `npm run protractor`.

 Points of interest:

 *Page objects do not ever reveal their elements.
 The only way to interact with them is through the results of functions being used on the private elements.